 The Local DMA receive channel uses a Buffer Ring Structure comprised of a series of contiguous fixed length 256-byte (128 word) buffers for storage of received packets.
 The location of the Receive Buffer Ring is programmed in two registers, a Page Start and a Page Stop Register.
 Ethernet packets consist of a distribution of shorter link control packets and longer data packets, the 256-byte buffer length provides a good compromise between short packets and longer packets to most efficiently use memory.
 In addition these buffers provide memory resources for storage of back-to-back packets in loaded networks.
-The assignment of buffers for storing packets is controlled by Buffer Management Logic in the SNIC.
-The Buffer Management Logic provides three basic functions: linking receive buffers for long packets, recovery of buffers when a packet is rejected, and recirculation of buffer pages that have been read by the host
+The assignment of buffers for storing packets is controlled by Buffer Management Logic in the ST-NIC.
+The Buffer Management Logic in the ST-NIC.
+The Buffer Management Logic in the ST-NIC.
+The Buffer Management Logic in the ST-NIC.

+ic provides three basic functions: linking receive buffers for long packets, recovery of buffers when a packet is rejected, and recirculation of buffer pages that have been read by the host.

 At initialization, a portion of the 64 kbyte (or 32k word) address space is reserved for the receive buffer ring.
-Two 8-bit registers, The Page Start Address Register (PSTART) and the Page Stop Address Register (PSTOP) define the physical boundaries of where the buffers reside.
-The SNIC treats the list of buffers as a logical ring; whenever the DMA address reaches the Page Stop Address, the DMA is reset to the Page Start Address.
+Two 8-bit registers, the Page Start Address Register (PSTART) and the Page Stop Address Register (PSTOP) define the physical boundaries of where the buffers reside.
+The ST-NIC treats the list of buffers as a logical ring; whenever the DMA address reaches the Page Stop Address, the DMA is reset to the Page Start Address.